HackerYou/HYFallBootcamp2014/1-HTML-CSS/week1/Day 1/1-html_part1.md

 	* __Links and Scripts__ to separate Stylesheets, web fonts or JavaScript Files
 		* We will be going over these all at a later date, just know that we can include other files in the current document in the **HEAD**
 	* **Page meta** - meta is defined as information about data.
 So, __Page Meta__ is information about the current HTML document.
 We can use __meta tags__ to describe various aspects of the page.
 A few options are:
-		* description, authors and keyworks for search engines to read
+		* description, authors and keywords for search engines to read
 		* Specifically settings the image, title and description for when we share a post on facebook
 		* Setting specific rules as to how a website scales on mobile tables and phones (more on this later!)
 	* __Let's view source on hackeryou.com and see what tags we have in our header!__